Determining the number of clusters in a data set: Analyzing the kernel matrix

 Kernel matrix defines the proximity of the input information.
 For example, in Gaussian radial basis function, it determines the dot product of the inputs in a higher-dimensional space, called feature space.
 It is believed that the data become more linearly separable in the feature space, and hence, linear algorithms can be applied on the data with a higher success.

 The kernel matrix can thus be analyzed in order to find the optimal number of clusters.
 The method proceeds by the eigenvalue decomposition of the kernel matrix.
 It will then analyze the eigenvalues and eigenvectors to obtain a measure of the compactness of the input distribution.
 Finally, a plot will be drawn, where the elbow of that plot indicates the optimal number of clusters in the data set.
 Unlike previous methods, this technique does not need to perform any clustering a-priori.
 It directly finds the number of clusters from the data.

 The gap statistics

 Robert Tibshirani, Guenther Walther, and Trevor Hastie proposed estimating the number of clusters in a data set via the gap statistic.

 The gap statistics, based on theoretical grounds, measures how far is the pooled within-cluster sum of squares around the cluster centers from the sum of squares expected under the null reference distribution of data.

 The expected value is estimated by simulating null reference data of characteristics of the original data, but lacking any clusters in it.

 The optimal number of clusters is then estimated as the value of k for which the observed sum of squares falls farthest below the null reference.

-Unlike many previous methods, the gap statistics can tell us that there is no value of k for which there is a good clustering.
+Unlike many previous methods, the gap statistics can tell us that there is no value of k for which there is a good clustering, but the reliability depends on how plausible the assumed null distribution (e.g., a uniform distribution) is on the given data.
+This tends to work well in synthetic settings, but cannot handle difficult data sets with, e.g., uninformative attributes well because it assumes all attributes to be equally important.

 The gap statistics is implemented as the clusGap function in the cluster package in R.